OlhaKi/Reiforcement-Learning-Udacity-p3_collab-compet/Report.md

 The submission has concrete future ideas for improving the agent's performance.

 #### Concrete future ideas:
-Try dropout / different optimizer to stabilize learning.
+Try dropout / different optimizer to stabilize learning.<br>
-Try out other Actor-Critic method variants (for example, A3C).
+Try out other Actor-Critic method variants (for example, A3C).<br>
-Try other noise process algorithms.
+Try other noise process algorithms.<br>